relaycorp/awala-gateway-internet/docs/architecture.md

 An operator may choose not to deploy the CogRPC server if their users don't need the ability to use the sneakernet.

 This server is powered by [`grpc`](https://www.npmjs.com/package/grpc).

+### PoHTTP server

+A [CogRPC](https://specs.relaynet.network/RS-008) server, to receive parcels from other gateways or public endpoints.

+This server is powered by [Fastify](https://www.fastify.io/).

 ## Background queues